-2019 Target: Committees accept 90% of the Office's recommendations.
+2020 Target: Committees accept 90% of the Office's recommendations.

-2019 Results: Target met - For 2019, Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2010 to 2019 shows that the Committees accepted, or partly accepted, 100% of the Office's recommendations that they considered.
-Exhibit 3 shows that the Office achieved its target in each of the past 10 years.
+2020 Results: Target met - For 2020, the Committees accepted, or partly accepted, 100% of the Office's recommendations that they considered.
+Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2011 to 2020 shows that the Office achieved its target in each of the past 10 years.

-From April 1, 2018 to March 31, 2019, PAC held six meetings and considered 148 recommendations from the Office's reports at five of those meetings.
-During the same period, the Crown and Central Agencies Committee held 11 meetings and considered seven recommendations from the Office's reports at two of those meetings.
+From April 1, 2019 to March 31, 2020, the Public Accounts Committee held six meetings and considered 88 recommendations from the Office's reports at five of those meetings.
+During the same period, the Crown and Central Agencies Committee held 12 meetings and considered 14 recommendations from the Office's reports at one of those meetings.

-Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2010 to 2019
+Exhibit 3-Percentage of Recommendations Considered and Accepted by Legislative Committees from 2011 to 2020

 Rationale and description of measure: The support of the Standing Committees on Public Accounts and Crown and Central Agencies (Committees) is critical in helping to hold the Government accountable and to improve public sector management.
-The Office makes recommendations to help improve accountablility and the delivery of programs.
+The Office makes recommendations to help improve accountability and the delivery of programs.
 The Committees' acceptance of the Office's recommendations is an indication of the Assembly's confidence in, and satisfaction with, the Office's work.